Matthewkweon/P2P/README.md

 - Stores messages for offline users in a database using mongoDB
 - Delivers stored messages when users connect using a FASTAPI call from the database.
 This ensures that no data is being stored client side and that it is all handled server side.
 - Handles user connections/disconnections
+- Allows subscription to dummy service called "thermometer.py" that periodically gives a random weather/temperature outside.
+Also allows the restart of service or even a list of the range of values that are used.

 ### Client